leviathanbadger/cc-web-components/README.md

 ![Text Number Input](./readme-images/layer-transform-example2.png)

 This is a very simple example, but there are many other components that are very useful and intuitive to use.
-I want to create a library of these components in Rust, using WebAssembly to run them in the browser.
+I want to create a library of these components implemented in TypeScript so they run natively in the browser.
 This will allow for high-performance, interactive user interfaces that can be easily integrated into web applications.
-They'll show up as native components in the browser, using the shadow DOM to keep usage simple, and can be used in any web application that supports WebAssembly, with any framework, regardless of the underlying technology stack.
+They'll show up as native components in the browser, using the shadow DOM to keep usage simple, and can be used with any framework or technology stack.

 This project is mostly for fun.
-I want to learn or practice several new technologies, including Rust, WebAssembly, the shadow DOM, the pointer events API, pointer lock, and modern web development techniques.
+I want to learn or practice several new technologies such as the shadow DOM, the pointer events API, pointer lock, and modern web development techniques.
 I may also use the Houdini CSS APIs to create CSS properties and animations customized for these components.
 Finally, I'm intending to see how much of this can be automated using Codex, and how much babysitting is required to get it to work.